Queens LLC Publication Costs: Queens County Process Guide

 | Staten Island (Richmond) | $950-$1,250+ | Varies by assignment |

 Queens costs roughly 20-30% less than Manhattan and often 5-15% less than Brooklyn, making it one of the more affordable NYC boroughs for LLC publication.
-Many Queens business owners still save significantly by using an Albany County address.
+Publication rates vary across NY's 62 counties because each county clerk designates different newspapers, and those newspapers set their own rates.

 Designated Newspapers for Queens County